 Executive

-Natalie previously served as the Managing Director since inception of City Springs Theatre Company prior to becoming the Executive Director in 2021.
+Natalie DeLancey became the Executive Director of City Springs Theatre Company (CSTC) in 2021 after previously helping to form the company as the Managing Director beginning in 2017.
+She is responsible for overseeing overall operations, fundraising, and artistic vision for CSTC, including raising $3 million annually for the organization and serving roughly 50,000 patrons and students each season.
 Before City Springs Theatre Company, Natalie was the Director of Arts Education & Community Outreach for ArtsBridge Foundation, the arts education outreach arm of Cobb Energy Performing Arts Centre.
-During her time at ArtsBridge, Natalie was responsible for the development, design, implementation, and delivery of quality arts education programs targeted to students K-12 and related community audiences.
-Natalie managed four types of programs including: Field Trips, Master Classes, Family Performance Series & the Georgia High School Musical Theatre Awards – Shuler Hensley Awards.
-In addition, Natalie produced and directed the annual competition for the Shuler Awards and received a Southeast Regional Emmy Award for her 2017 Georgia High School Musical Theatre Awards production.
-Prior to ArtsBridge, Natalie served as the Artist Partnerships Manager at Young Audiences, Woodruff Arts Center.
-Before joining Woodruff, she served as the Manager on Duty at the Jennie T. Anderson Theatre in the Cobb County Civic Center complex.
+Natalie left Cobb Energy Centre in 2017 after winning the program’s first-ever Southeastern Regional Emmy Award for Live Special Event Coverage for the Georgia High School Musical Theatre Awards show produced that year on Georgia Public Broadcasting.
+Earlier in her career, Natalie served as the Artist Partnerships Manager at Young Audiences, Woodruff Arts Center and as the Manager on Duty at the Jennie T. Anderson Theatre in the Cobb County Civic Center complex.
 Natalie has a performance background in musical theatre and received a BA in Theatre & Performance Studies from Kennesaw State University’s College of the Arts.
-Natalie was a member of Leadership Cobb’s Class of 2016, selected for the inaugural 30 Under 30 program with the International Association of Venue Managers in 2015 and a member of the 2014 Arts Leaders of Metro Atlanta class.
-Natalie was also the recipient of the 2016 Ernest Barrett Award from the Cobb Chamber for her commitment to excellence.
-She currently serves as a member of the Sandy Springs Perimeter Chamber of Commerce Board of Directors.
+Natalie was a member of the 2014 Arts Leaders of Metro Atlanta class, selected for the inaugural 30 Under 30 program with the International Association of Venue Managers in 2015, a member of Leadership Cobb’s class of 2016, received the 2016 Ernest Barrett Award from the Cobb Chamber for her commitment to excellence, and was a member of the 2024 class of Leadership Perimeter.
+She was recently awarded with the 2024 BOLD Award: Businesswoman Dedicated to Doing Good from the Greater North Fulton Chamber of Commerce and honored as the 2024 inductee into the Georgia Theater Conference’s Hall of Fame.
+She currently serves as Chair of the Greater Perimeter Chamber of Commerce.
 Natalie is passionate about high-quality entertainment and arts education, and is thrilled to be in a community that fully supports those initiatives!

 Artistic

-Shuler Hensley has been with City Springs Theatre since inception with a mission to connect the company to the Broadway district!
+Shuler Hensley has been with City Springs Theatre Company since inception with a mission to connect the company to the Broadway district!
 Shuler is currently starring in Brodway’s The Music Man playing the role of Marcellus Washburn.
 Most recently he starred as Tom Kettle in Broadway’s The Ferryman and was seen in the New Group’s production of Sweet Charity opposite Sutton Foster.
 He previously starred on Broadway in No Man’s Land (also Berkeley Repertory Theatre), Waiting For Godot, in repertory, opposite Patrick Stewart, Ian McKellen and Billy Crudup, as The Monster in Young Frankenstein (also the U.S. National Tour), Kerchak in Tarzan, Jud Fry in Oklahoma! (also at The National Theatre and London’s West End- Tony, Drama Desk, Outer Critics Circle and Olivier Awards) and Javert in Les Misérables.
 He has been seen Off-Broadway: Assassins (Encores!)
 How The Grinch Stole Christmas at Madison Square Garden, Carousel at Avery Fisher Hall with the New York Philharmonic, The Most Happy Fella and Fiorello!
 (Encores!), The Whale (Lucille Lortel and Obie Awards; Outer Critics Circle, Drama League, and Drama Desk nominations), Silence!
 The Musical, Sweet And Sad (Drama Desk Award for Outstanding Ensemble), That Hopey Changey Thing, The Great American Trailer Park Musical.
 His other credits include the Kennedy Center’s production of The Guardsman, directed by Gregory Mosher, Ghost Brothers Of Darkland County (Alliance Theatre), All About Us (Westport Playhouse), The Phantom in The Phantom of the Opera (Hamburg, Germany), The Most Happy Fella (American Songbook/Lincoln Center).
 Opera appearances include Wozzeck (Curtis Institute Of Music), Regina (Kennedy Center).
 Shuler has also performed with the New York Philharmonic, San Francisco Symphony Orchestra and the New World Symphony Orchestra.
 TV credits include: “Murder of a President”, “Shades of Blue,” “Banshee”, “The Americans,” “Ed,” “Deadline,” “Gary Powers,” “Law & Order: SVU,” “Criminal Intent,” “The Jury.”
 Film includes: The Greatest Showman, After.Life, The Legend of Zorro; Van Helsing; Monday Night Mayhem; Someone Like You; The Bread, My Sweet; Opa!
 Proud Equity member.
 Shuler was awarded the “Stage Performance of the Year” by New York Magazine in recognition for his work in The Whale.
 Shuler is also the namesake of the Georgia High School Musical Theatre Awards at Cobb Energy Performing Arts Centre.

 Business